hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/operations/scale_elements.rst

 Domain
    The element type to transform.

-   :Face: Scale individual faces or neighboring face islands.
+   :Face: Scale faces.
-   :Edge: Scale individual edges or neighboring edge islands.
+   :Edge: Scale edges.

 Scale Mode
    :Uniform: Scale elements by the same factor in every direction.
-   :Single Axis: Scale elements in a single direction defined by the *Direction* input.
+   :Single Axis: Scale elements in a single direction defined by the *Axis* input.

 Output
 ======

-Mesh
+Geometry
    Standard geometry output.

 Examples